You are here

 First-year degree-seeking undergraduate students are prohibited from studying abroad during their first term at UMD, during fall and spring semester.

 Students new to UMD have a lot to learn about the institution and how to navigate it, both physically and administratively.
-Given the required orientations, registrations and holds on the student account, it is not feasible to be off-campus as many of these requirements are not able to be fulfilled while abroad.
+Given the required orientations, registrations, and holds on the student account, it is not feasible to be off-campus as many of these requirements are not able to be fulfilled while abroad.
 Transfer students from other institutions are also discouraged from studying abroad during their first term at UMD for the same reasons.

 Students with extenuating circumstances may request an exception by emailing their study abroad program coordinator including the reasons for the request and proof of support from their college/departmental adviser.